 From the Pen of Stanley Hopkins of the Great Teacher Sherlock Holmes

-I was fairly young when i had graduated as Scotland yard Detective and i attended a number of lectures from what some of the experienced detectives called a a theorist, Sherlock Holmes, I would go on to call him the great teacher and he was the best lecturer a detective could listen to.
+I was fairly young when i had graduated as Scotland yard Detective.
+After attending a number of lectures from what some of the experienced detectives called a a theorist, Sherlock Holmes.
+I would go on to call him the great teacher.
+He was the best lecturer a detective could listen to.

 I would go on to work with him in three mysterious jobs, that Dr Watson would write up as

 - The adventure of Black Peter

 The job referring to Black Peter was a strange one.
 Having been called in and I ultimately calling in the experience of Sherlock Holmes the great teacher and detective.
 Peter Carey an old sea captain of the sea Unicorn.
 Found dead in his cabin impaled by a large harpoon.
 I admit I felt a little out of my depth and as i say I called in Holmes to help.
 He noticed the Cabin something was missing.
 He appeared a little perturbed by the Harpoon, which just appeared to be a murder weapon to me.
 Another main clue was a tobacco pouch that appeared to have Peter Carey,s Initials on it.
 There was no evidence that he smoked.

 A young guy appeared to incriminate himself.
 By his own admission had a motive as he had linked Black Peter to the disappearance of his father.
 His father was attempting to clear himself of charges of theft and fraud.
 John Hopley Neligan, the young man to who i refer, attempted to burgle the cabin twice.
 My great teacher noted his slight build but i had little choice to arrest him.

 clearing him with the evidence of the Harpoon was down to Holmes convinced would take an extreme effort even of his own strength, he appeared convinced that it would take extreme strength and experience to impale Black Peter with a single throw.